muggy8/improbable/have-and-havenot/fm9kS34V.md

 Yet another portion of my influence is now gone,

-And all i have left now is this strange clothing that Phanna was wearing.
+And all I have left now is this strange clothing that Phanna was wearing.

 I wasn't exactly sure what to do with them but they were the only thing I have of Phanna now.

 I didn't know what to do now.

-Do I perform another summoning would mean to permanently give up yet another portion of my Influence.
+Do I perform another summoning?

+ But that would mean I have to permanently give up yet another portion of my Influence.

 Yet, continuing to summon champions feels like the most likely path to success.